Home Compare BDX vs TDY

 Becton, Dickinson and Company vs Teledyne Technologies: Which Stock Looks Stronger in 2026?

-Becton, Dickinson and Company holds the cleaner structural position, with the lead spread across valuation and profitability.
+The structural profiles are close, with Becton, Dickinson and Company carrying a narrow edge on growth.
+Teledyne Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Teledyne Technologies carries the stronger setup — intact trend against Becton, Dickinson and Company's broken trend.
 That leaves a split case: the structural lead stays with Becton, Dickinson and Company, but the market is not currently confirming it.

 Trajectory Similarity